coralogix/zio-k8s/docs/overview/resources.md

   ): ZIO[StatefulSets, K8sFailure, StatefulSet]
 ```

-Note that although that currently the Scala interface closely reflects the underlying HTTP API's behavior and for this reason the type of these functions can be a bit surprising:
+Note that currently the Scala interface closely reflects the underlying HTTP API's behavior and for this reason the type of these functions can be a bit surprising:

 - `getStatus` returns the _whole resource_ not just the status
 - `replaceStatus` requires the _whole resource_ to be updated but _Kubernetes_ will only update the status part while using the _metadata_ part for collision detection.